gfurtadoalmeida/esp32-docker-sonar/README.md

            --env EDS_TOKEN=yourSonarCloudOrganizationToken \
            -v $PWD:/project \
            -w /project \
-           gfurtadoalmeida/esp32-docker-sonar:v5.1 \
+           gfurtadoalmeida/esp32-docker-sonar:v5.4 \
            idf.py build
 ```

+> [!WARNING]
+> Your project must have a [sonar-project.properties][sonar-doc-analysis] file when running code analysis.
+> To run without code analysis just omit the environment variables.

 ## Documentation

-For more information about this image and the detailed usage instructions, please refer to the ESP-IDF Programming Guide page: [IDF Docker Image][esp-doc-docker].
+For more information about this image and the detailed usage instructions, please refer to the ESP-IDF Programming  Guide page: [IDF Docker Image⁠][esp-doc-docker].

-:warning: Your project must have a [sonar-project.properties][sonar-doc-analysis] file when running code analysis.

 ### Environment Variables